jhayer/tutorials/docs/git_rstudio.md

 You are now ready for your initial commit!!
 Do not forget to write a commit message.

 ### Push to the remote repository
-Now you can push to GitHub, and then check online!
+Now you can push to GitHub (click on the green up-arrow), and then check your GitHub repository online to see what has happened!

 ## Step 7: Practice and collaboration